LibreQoE/Bufferbloat-Test/README.md

 For more details, see the [Systemd Setup Guide](SYSTEMD_SETUP.md).

-### Setting Up HTTPS with Let's Encrypt
+### Setting Up HTTPS with HTTP/2 Support

-For secure access, you can set up HTTPS using Let's Encrypt certificates:
+For secure access with improved performance, you can set up HTTPS with HTTP/2 support using Let's Encrypt certificates:

 1. Use the provided HTTPS setup script:
    ```